Arduino-IRremote/Arduino-IRremote/README.md

 # IRremote Arduino Library
-This library enables you to send and receive using infra-red signals on an arduino
+This library enables you to send and receive using infra-red signals on an arduino.

+Check [here](http://shirriff.github.io/Arduino-IRremote/) for tutorials and more information.

 ## Version - 1.00